 In Pokémon, Ditto can shapeshift to match any opponent in combat.
 Once it became possible to breed pokémon, Ditto was revealed to be a viable mate for any fertile partner.

 Catherine, the titular character (A succubi) takes shape based on a victim's perfect image for a girlfriend.

 My Little Pony: Friendship Is Magic's changelings, who are essentially G-rated succubi, impersonate other sentient creatures and feed off of the love of those close to them.
 Presumably, this trope is how they go about it when they're not amassing in force to invade entire nations, as was witnessed in the case of QueenChrysalis impersonating Princess Cadance in order to leech off of Shining Armor.

-The bartender in the American Dad! episode "Lost in Space".
+The bartender in the American Dad! episode "Lost in Space" can change her appearance to make herself attractive to anyone.
+Since she works on a space station with dozens of different alien species, she changes quite a bit.
 She apparently only does it because she's just really, really horny.